 You Can Move Your Bathtub

-When it comes to whether a bathtub can be moved, we like to say:
+When it comes to whether a bathtub can be moved, I like to say:

 “Where there’s a wallet, there’s a way.”